-So how long does buttermilk last?
-When properly stored at or below 40°F, containers last for the time periods indicated in the table below.
+So, how long does buttermilk last?
+When properly stored at or below 40°F, containers of buttermilk last for the time periods indicated in the table below.

 Some common traits of bad buttermilk are a lumpy texture, a slight discoloration and a very distinctive unclean sour smell.
 If you notice any of these changes, your buttermilk has gone bad and should not be used.
 If you are unsure and questioning any of these qualities, do not consume the buttermilk unless you first cook the product.

-Proper food storage is the key to extending the shelf life of buttermilk.
-Keeping any type of milk cold is essential to extending it’s shelf life.
+Keeping any type of milk cold is essential to extending its shelf life.
 You can help keep buttermilk fresh longer by keeping it away from light and by placing it back in your refrigerator immediately after use.
-Store it on an interior refrigerator shelf rather than in the door, where the temperature fluctuates with frequent opening.
-In addition, opened milk should be stored tightly in its original container as all milk containers were specifically designed for this purpose.
+Store milk products on an interior refrigerator shelf rather than on the door where the temperature fluctuates with frequent openings.
+In addition, opened buttermilk should be stored tightly in its original container as all milk containers were specifically designed for this purpose.

-Unfortunately, freezing buttermilk isn't a great option as it destabilizes its structure and may cause the formation of small clumps.
-So even though it is still safe to consume after freezing, it becomes less desirable.
+Unfortunately, freezing buttermilk isn't a great option as it destabilizes the structure and may cause the formation of small clumps.
+So even though it is still safe to consume after freezing, the product becomes less desirable to consume.

 Some benefits of proper food storage include eating healthier, cutting food costs and helping the environment by avoiding waste.